Dental Practice Design Ideas*

 Wayfinding is often overlooked in smaller practices, with owners often failing to put themselves in the position of a new patient entering the practice for the first time.
 While you are very familiar to your workplace, the last thing a patient wants is to be confused and stressed at the beginning of their visit.

-When wayfinding is implemented during the early design stages, the positive outcomes will be ongoing:
+When wayfinding is implemented during the early design stages of a dental practice, the positive outcomes will be ongoing, such as:

-If your clients do not have to think about the process, or even notice how they were guided through your clinic, it usually means your wayfinding is effectively designed.
+If your patients do not have to think about the process, or even notice how they were guided through the spaces, it usually means your wayfinding has been effectively designed and implemented in your practice.

 Accessibility

-The ability for all persons to access your clinic is imperative and can often shape many aspects of a dental clinic’s design.
+The ability for all persons to access your dental practice is imperative and will often shape many aspects of a dental practice’s design.

-Accessibility refers to physical, communication, and mental access.
-The design of your practice can either help or hinder people in each of these categories.
+‘Accessibility’ refers to physical, communication, and mental access.
+The design of your dental practice can either help or hinder people in each of these categories.

 Parking

 You need patients in your chairs to be making money.
 Your patients need a place to park when they visit.
-A major gripe with many patients is difficult access of parking.
-Again, making the process of visiting a dentist as stress-free as possible is key to building a list of ongoing, happy patients.
+A major gripe with many dental practice patients is difficulty accessing parking.
+Again, making the process of visiting a dentist as stress-free and seamless as possible is key to building a list of ongoing, happy patients.

 • Compliance/zoning regulations – minimum parking requirements and accessibility/ disabled parking spaces.